Retail Sales Assistant

 What are the chances of getting a job?

-Vacancies for retail sales assistants come up frequently because:
+Vacancies for retail sales assistants are still being frequently advertised because:

-- it is a large industry with many positions
+- it is a large industry with many roles

 - the job is often seen as an entry-level position, and once people gain experience they move on to higher positions

-- wages tend to be low, so people move on to take up better-paid positions.
+- wages tend to be low, so people move on to better-paid roles.

-Despite this, getting a job can still be difficult as competition for these roles is often high.
+However, getting a job can still be difficult due to high competition for roles and the impact of COVID-19.

 Work flexibility and experience boost your chances